ming-afk/Crawler-for-Google-Scholar/README.md

 # Crawler-for-Google-Scholar
-Python web crawler to crawl scholar citations based on co-author and research field labels
+Python web crawler to crawl scholar citations and generates SQL database based on co-author and research field labels.